New York's 47th State Senate district

 New York's 47th State Senate district is one of 63 districts in the New York State Senate.
-It has been represented by Democrat Brad Hoylman-Sigal since 2023.
-The seat is set to be vacated on January 1, 2026 following his election as borough president of Manhattan.
+The seat has been represented by Erik Bottcher since 2026, succeeding fellow Democrat Brad Hoylman-Sigal.

 Geography

 District 47 is located in Manhattan, covering part of the west side of the borough.
 It encompasses most of the Upper West Side, Chelsea, and Hell's Kitchen and portions of West Village.

 The district overlaps with New York's 10th and 12th congressional districts, the 66th, 67th, 69th and 75th districts of the New York State Assembly, and the 3rd, 6th and 7th districts of the New York City Council.

 2010s

 District 47 was located in north-central New York, covering all of Lewis County and parts of St. Lawrence and Oneida counties.
 The district included the cities of Rome and Utica.

 The district overlapped with New York's 21st and 22nd congressional districts, and with the 101st, 115th, 116th, 117th, 118th, 119th, and 121st districts of the New York State Assembly.